Pokémon VGC World Championships Recap

 Barış Akcoş

 Barış Akcoş is a contributing writer covering Play!
 Pokémon VGC events for Pokemon.com.
 Having played competitively for nine years, earning top placements at both International- and World-level events, Barış has recently turned his attention to being a Pokémon Professor and Judge.
-You can find him playing, judging, or podcasting at Play!
+You can find him playing, judging, or casting at Play!
 Pokémon Events, as well as online as BillaVGC.

 Visit the Site